Hunting the Snargasher.

 R.S.3 Desford and R.S.4 Bobsleigh

 When WW2 drew to a close the company thought it would have another go at the twin-engined trainer market and produced the R.S.3 Desford, named after the company's Leicestershire aerodrome.
 Designed by Charles Bower ², it followed the same general lines as the earlier R.S.1 Snargasher, with wooden construction, twin rudders, separate flaps and ailerons mounted below the wing trailing edges.
 It had a tapered wing with straight leading and trailing edges, which should have made it easier and cheaper to build than the elliptical wing of the Snargasher. ³ Surprisingly, it still featured a fixed undercarriage and had Gipsy Major I engines of only 130 horsepower apiece, much less powerful than the Snargasher's 205 horsepower Gipsy Six engines.
 It seems Reid &Sigrst saw the new R.S.3 design more as an ab-initio basic trainer than as a design to transition pilots to the new de Havilland Hornet and Gloster Meteor twin-engined fighters.
+The major wooden components of the RS3 were built by a London, by the Austin Veneer Company, before being transported to Desford for final assembly.
 First flying in July 1945, the Desford was given registration number G-AGOS.

 A colourful advert for the R.S.3 Desford, it stresses the ab initio training role that Reid and Sigrist saw the aircraft fulfilling.
 Notice the pitot tube's position on top of the nose.
 It's not a refuelling probe!
 The bulges on the side of the engines look like air intakes in this painting, in fact they just covered large metal engine mounting beams.